kouadio23/Final_project_CSE-212/3-set.md

 We can use the "add(value)" to add a value to a set and "remove(value)" to remove a value from a set.

 * Performance
+Because sets cannot have multiple occurrences of the same element, it makes sets highly useful to efficiently remove duplicate values from a list or tuple and to perform common math operations like unions and intersections.

 *  [Problem](set-problem.py)